 - Art/History: The Cathedral of Santa Ana is the area's focal point and has a striking neo-Gothic design.
 Meanwhile, the Casa de Colón – where Christopher Columbus is said to have stayed in 1492 – clearly dates from the Renaissance era.

-Activities in Gran Canaria in the winter
+Activities in Gran Canaria in the fall, winter, or spring

 - Walking: A hike to the middle of Gran Canaria – Roque Nublo